-DECREASING – reference photo below for what decrease rows will look like.
+DECREASING - reference photos below for additional help.

 Row 1 (decrease row): ch 4, 1 dc in first ch-sp, * 1 ch, skip 1 dc, 1 dc into next sp; repeat from * until 1 ch-sp and tch remain, ch 1, dc2tog over next ch-sp and tch; turn.

 Row 2: ch 4, 1 dc in first ch-sp, *1 ch, skip 1 dc, 1 dc into next sp; repeat from * to end of row, work 1 addl dc in tch; turn.

 Repeat rows 1 and 2 until 2 ch-sp remain (including tch-sp).
 End with a row 2.

 Find Your Next Crochet Slippers Pattern

 See more free crochet slippers & socks patterns →

 Throw your scarf around your neck, grab your canteen and head to the land of cacti and red rocks!

 Come discuss crocheting Desert winds triangle scarf patterns and lots of other crochet projects and techniques in our Make & Do Crew Facebook group.
 Here thousands of helpful crocheters answer each others questions and share their stitches.
 Come join us here.

 More Free Scarves + Shawls Crochet Patterns